I Want To...

 The Foundations in Public Health: Epidemiology, Ethics and Health Care Systems course is taught by multidisciplinary faculty from the School of Medicine, Bloomberg School of Public Health and Berman Institute for Bioethics.
 Faculty use a combination of lecture, readings, interactive panel presentations, reflective writing and small-group discussion in this course.
-Students elect three “selectives” to attend within the course to study topics in greater depth; selectives meet three weeks in a row.
+Students elect two “selectives” to attend within the course to study topics in greater depth; selectives meet three weeks in a row.

 Eric Bass, M.D.